Royal Rumble (2025): Main event

-John Cena wrestled in his final Royal Rumble match.
+Jey Uso won the 2025 men's Royal Rumble match.

-240x240pxJey Uso won the 2025 Men's Royal Rumble match.
+John Cena, the runner-up, wrestled in his final Royal Rumble match and event.

 The main event was the Men's Royal Rumble match.
 Rey Mysterio and Penta started the match at #1 and #2, respectively.
 Akira Tozawa entered at #8 but was attacked by Carmelo Hayes (#4), who had just been eliminated; Tozawa was carried to the back and ruled unable to compete and was replaced by YouTuber and rapper IShowSpeed.
 Speed entered the match, but he was hit with a Spear by Raw's Intercontinental Champion Bron Breakker (#7) and was eliminated.
 TNA World Champion Joe Hendry (#15) entered the match as a surprise entrant.
 Roman Reigns entered at #16 and eliminated Breakker, Sheamus (#9), Hendry, and The Miz (#14).
 Drew McIntyre entered at #17 and SmackDown's United States Champion Shinsuke Nakamura entered at #19.
 AJ Styles returned from injury at #21.
 Braun Strowman entered at #22 and went right after Jacob Fatu (#12).
 Strowman would eliminate Fatu before he was eliminated by John Cena, who entered at #23.
 With Reigns and Cena having a standoff in the ring, CM Punk entered at #24 and had a three-way stare off until Seth "Freakin" Rollins entered at #25.
 Logan Paul was the final entrant at #30.
 With everybody down, Reigns and Rollins tried to eliminate each other, but Punk snuck up from behind and eliminated them both, who was subsequently eliminated by Paul.
 Outside the ring, Rollins delivered a Curb Stomp to Reigns and then began attacking Punk as officials tried to break the three men up.
 Rollins hit a second Curb Stomp to Reigns on the steel steps before storming off from ringside.
 The final three were Cena, Paul, and Jey Uso (#20).
 As Cena attempted the Attitude Adjustment on Paul, Jey hit a Superkick on Paul, followed by Cena clotheslining Paul over the top rope to eliminate him.
 Cena and Uso were fighting on the apron after going over the top rope.
 Uso hit a Superkick on Cena, who held on.
 Cena attempted the Attitude Adjustment, but Uso landed feet-first in the ring and then knocked Cena off the apron to win the match, earning a world title match at WrestleMania 41.
 At 1:20:15, this became the longest Royal Rumble match ever held.